cleoold/types-linq/doc/api/types_linq.enumerable.rst

     [(16, 'x'), (16, 't')]

 Revisions:
-    - main: New.
+    - v1.0.0: New.
 The method with same name (but different usage) in MoreEnumerable class was renamed as ``except_by2()`` to accommodate this.

 ----